cyrusdiego/VR-Bento-Arm/Notes.md

     - for the collisions with itself, are trigger events sufficient to just stop the torque applied?

 - currently the arm can interact with objects BUT it doesnt interact well with itself, it needs angular restriction

+**May 15**
+EVENTS today:
+    - 3D printing training
+    - meeting with quinn, riley, and ahmed
+TODO:
+    - Read about networking, Sockets, and C# programming
+        - I'll need to know how brachiOplexus was made
+        - is is UWP of WPF?